BlocksKit/BlocksKit/README.md

 ## Getting Started

-A2DynamicDelegate is made up of four files: _A2DynamicDelegate.h_, _A2DynamicDelegate.m_, _A2BlockDelegate.h_, and _A2BlockDelegate.m_.
+A2DynamicDelegate is made up of four files: _A2DynamicDelegate.{h,m}_ and _A2BlockDelegate.{h,m}_.

-For the sake of convenience, you can use `libA2DynamicDelegate.a` in place of the _.m_ files.
+For the sake of convenience, you can build **iOS Library** target and use the `libA2DynamicDelegate.a` static library in place of the _.m_ source files.
 This is useful for projects that use ARC because A2DynamicDelegate does not support it.
 (See below.)

-1. Simply add them to your Xcode project.
+1. Copy the included files to your Xcode project.
 2. Implement protocol methods with blocks.
 3. (Optional) Look at how much simpler your code is.